 - For night use: are experiencing nocturnal pain, stiffness and swelling which disturbs sleep; and/or moderate to severe early morning stiffness in the hands which is not readily eased by using warm water or exercise; and/or moderate to severe hand swelling which affects hand function during the day - For day use: are experiencing moderate to severe pain, stiffness and /or swelling which disrupts hand function during the day.
-Gloves are provided when patients' primary problems are proximal interphalangeal (PIP) or metacarpophalangeal (MCP) joint involvement, rather than wrist involvement and/or if a wrist splint would unduly restrict the patient's ability to perform tasks e.g. at home or work, but some support is required.
+Gloves are provided when patients' primary problems are: proximal interphalangeal (PIP) or metacarpophalangeal (MCP) joint involvement, rather than solely: wrist involvement and/or if a wrist splint would unduly restrict the patient's ability to perform tasks e.g. at home or work, but some support is required; or thumb involvement, as a thumb splint would be provided.